If you overlook the many natural disasters, Hawaii is considered a paradise where you can live off the land year-round.

 Are Outhouses Legal in Hawaii (Pit and Vault Privies)?

 Pit privies are illegal in Hawaii.
 With few exceptions, portable toilets are also illegal.
-Despite this, there are a lot of pit privies still in use in Hawaii.
+Despite this, many pit privies are still in use in Hawaii.

 Graywater Recycling Laws